Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 But first, let’s define what precisely a permalink or URL is.

-What is Permalinks?
+What are Permalinks?

 A permalink is the address to locate a web page, post, or other content on your website.